-Eadwig was educated by Aethelwald, Abbot of Abingdon, friend of Dunstan.
+Eadwig was educated by Aethelwald, Abbot of Abingdon, a friend of Dunstan.

 The former ruler of York, Olaf Sihtricson, returned to the North of England and was accepted as ruler of Northumbria.

-King Eadred captured and imprisoned Archbishop Wulfstan of York who helped the Vikings.
+King Eadred captured and imprisoned Archbishop Wulfstan of York who had helped the Vikings.

-Eric Bloodaxe, was sent out of Northumbria and Eadred took control again.
+Eric Bloodaxe, was sent out of Northumbria and Eadred took control of the county again.

 955 (23rd November)